Solemn Simulacrum card art

 How often is Solemn Simulacrum drawn in a Commander game?

-What turn does Solemn Simulacrum typically get cast?
+What turn does Solemn Simulacrum usually get cast?

-Does casting Solemn Simulacrum actually help you win?
+Does casting Solemn Simulacrum actually improve your win rate?

 Is Solemn Simulacrum legal in Commander?